rjspencer/docs/theming.md

 Add a link to logout of StageBloc

 linkText
-:	the test to put in the link
+:	the text to put in the link

     defaults to `"Logout"`

+class
+:	the class to give the `<a>` tag

+### OpenShareModalLink
+Add a link to open the built in StageBloc sharing modal

+linkText
+:	the text to put inside of the link

+	default to `"Share"`

 class
 :	the class to give the `<a>` tag